valmar/lute/docs/tutorial/new_task.md

     val: 2 # Will substitute for "param4": [2, 2, 3] in the JSON
 ```

 If on the other hand, a user were to have an already valid JSON file, it is possible to turn off the template rendering.
-(ALL) Template variables (`ThirdPartyParameters`) are simply excluded from the configuration YAML.
+(ALL) Template variables (`TemplateParameters`) are simply excluded from the configuration YAML.

 ```yaml
 RunJsonUser: